 The Institute of Physics works to advance physics for the benefit of all.
 It provides professional support and engages with policymakers and the public to inspire, represent and celebrate all who share a passion for physics.

 The Institute recognises that people at every level need to get the very best from themselves and from each other, to develop effective working teams and to influence both internally and externally.
 Cross team working is vital to the Institute’s success which means people need to be supported to work fluidly with each other outside of formal hierarchical structures.

-We have been working with the Institute since 2015, to deliver a Personal Development Programme for all staff.
-This programme takes elements from our management, personal effectiveness and communication training courses.
+We worked with the Institute to deliver a Personal Development Programme for all staff.
+The programme took elements from our management, personal effectiveness and communication training courses.
 By attending the programme, staff are now able to focus their time and energy in the right place, develop and work well with others and communicate and engage others effectively.